 - (a) Execution of Credit Documents.
-The Administrative Agent shall have received (i) counterparts of this Credit Agreement, (ii) for the account of each Lender, Revolving Notes, and (iii) for the account of the Swingline Lender, the Swingline Note, in each case conforming to the requirements of this Credit Agreement and executed by a duly authorized officer of each party thereto - - (i) Articles of Incorporation.
+The Administrative Agent shall have received (i) counterparts of this Credit Agreement, (ii) for the account of each Lender, Revolving Notes, and (iii) for the account of the Swingline Lender, the Swingline Note, in each case conforming to the requirements of this Credit Agreement and executed by a duly authorized officer of each party thereto - (b) Authority Documents.
+The Administrative Agent shall have received the following: - (i) Articles of Incorporation.
 Copies of the articles of incorporation or other charter documents, as applicable, of each Credit Party certified to be true and complete as of a recent date by the appropriate Governmental Authority of the state of its incorporation.